latolukasz/beeorm-doc/docs/guide/cached_queries.md

 how to search for entities.
 Every time you run `engine.Search()` method SQL query is executed in MySQL database.
 In high availability applications it may cause performance issues.
-Good practice is to use no-sql cache layer to cache results from this query so next search will not hit MySQL database but data will be loaded from this cache.
-There are one issue with this solution - every time data in MySQL is changed (inserts, updates, deletes) also corresponding data in cached search results should be updated.
+Good practice is to use no-sql cache layer to cache results from this query so next search will not hit MySQL database, but instead data will be loaded from this cache.
+There is one issue with this solution - every time data in MySQL is changed (inserts, updates, deletes), also corresponding data in cached search results should be updated.
 Lucky you BeeORM provides a feature called ``CachedQuery`` that hides this complexity from you and allows you to write simple code used to cache search results.